gooddata/gooddata-dashboard-plugins/dashboard_description_plugin/README.md

 ![Dashboard description plugin](assets/Dashboard_description_plugin.png)

+You can use Markdown to format the description text and even inject live metrics into the text.
+The metrics will respect the global dashboard filters, i.e. update whenever a filter state is changed.
+To inject a metric, simply use inline code with a specific syntax: `metric:<name of the metric>` and define corresponding metric object reference in a "metrics" section of the JSON configuration.
+See example of such configuration in [texts.json](./src/dp_dashboard_description_plugin/texts.json) file.

 This plugin was created as an example and a starting point for your development.
 Here are a few ideas on how to continue from this point on:

-1. You might enrich the plugin description with text formatting or even media.
+1. The plugin already supports standard Markdown formatting, but you can enrich it even further.
 You'll have to update [the renderer](./src/dp_dashboard_description_plugin/KdDescription.tsx) to support additional types of content.
 2. If your description is not too long, you can update the plugin to store a complete description text in the link parameter.
 This way you would not have to bother with extra files.
 The text will be stored on GoodData server and will only be available after login.
 3. You can enrich JSON file or link parameters to also include a position where the new section should be inserted.
 For example, instead of always rendering the description on top of your dashboard, you can insert it at the end or after a specific section.